-Brochure for traveling exhibit promoting the John F. Kennedy Library, including a note from Jacqueline Kennedy.
+Brochure for traveling exhibit promoting the John F. Kennedy Library.

 Building Statistics: Originally 115,000 square feet, the Library attained its current size of 164,000 square feet with the addition of the Stephen E. Smith Center in 1991, and the archival/museum storage block in 2012.
 The building is a 9-story, white precast concrete tower joined to a glass-enclosed pavilion and flanked by the Smith Center with adjoining storage area on one side and the lobby and museum theater area on the other.
 The tower building is 125 feet high, and the floor of the pavilion is 80 feet by 80 feet square, while the glasswork rises to 115 feet.

 - Date: October 20, 1979

 - Music: Performed by the Boston Pops.